SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 permalink:  from_ruby_to_javascript
 ---

+This project was born after I was having again a hard time finding an idea that I liked.
+First I was considering another blog like app like my previous project [Young Papas Hobbies](https://santiagosalazarpavajeau.github.io/ruby_on_rails_project_-_young_papas_hobbies), however after seeing other projects in Javascript and what it could be done compared to Rails (like games and interactive single page applications), I went for a music app.
+Also music is a topic I am passionate about since I have been involved in music since I have memory due to my grandmother being a violin player and teacher.
+Also I recorded an album by myself when I was in highschool around 10 years ago, and I have been gearing up with some music gear lately.
+Specially proud of my analog synth, which made the chord sounds for this app, I also have been very curious about chord progessions lately which is the reason why I chose to create this specific app.

 This project is meant to be a music web application that lets the user "jam" and create simple songs with a few clicks.
 It allows to add chords to a track and plays a beat.
 The variety of chords allows you to play almost any chord progression.
 These sounds are stored in the local directory, and they are accessed through an *audio* html tag.
 We create the audio tags and accompanying buttons to play the sounds, by using a Javascript class called *Chord*.
 This class creates all the functionality of the audios, including playing the sounds on a click event, adding the sound to the track and removing the sounds from the track.